lzw108/MMAFFBen/README.md

-# MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark
+# MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark for Large Model Evaluation

 This is an extensive open-source benchmark for multilingual multimodal affective analysis.